Desmidorchis tardellii Mosti & Raffaelli

 Crenulluma tardellii, Caralluma flava var. albiflora

-Desmidorchis tardellii is a perennial, succulent plant with clump-forming, growing erect stems that are light green or grayish in color, strikingly mottled with a reddish brown.
-The flowers are star-shaped and creamy-white in color.
+Desmidorchis tardellii is a clump-forming succulent with erect light green or grayish stems, strikingly mottled with a reddish-brown.
+Flowers are star-shaped, creamy-white, and appear in clusters.

 USDA hardiness zone 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Stapeliads are relatively easy to grow.
 However, they should be treated as outdoor plants as they will easily rot indoors and cannot flower without exposure to outdoor temperature fluctuations.
 They should be grown under cover so that watering can be controlled.
 They require a reasonable amount of sunlight to promote flowering and maintain a well-shaped plant.
 Very shady positions will produce very poor flowering.
 Stapeliads come from climates where they survive extremely high temperatures in the summer months, so most growth is in spring and autumn, with flowering in autumn when the weather starts to cool down.
 Water in moderation when needed in the growing season, making sure soil is fairly dried out between waterings.
 Do not water between November 1 and March 1.

 They all need extra good drainage.
 Stapeliads are shallow-rooted, and a collection of them can be planted up nicely in a wide, shallow bowl.
 When planting, it is a good idea to allow the roots to be buried in soil and then put pure gravel or sand around the base of the plant to prevent rot.